Ericksonxx/landbot/README.md

 ### Stack
 The app is created with React, styled with CSS.
 I've used a firebase storage app for CV uploads.
+Jest and babel are ready to implement tests.
+I didn't do it for a lack of time.

 ### Experience
 I created an account and explored the bot creation portal, it was a very fun experience.